In this guide, I quickly take you through the steps for freezing bananas for smoothies and why you might want to do it.

 The process of freezing bananas for smoothies is really straightforward, but there are a few things you should watch out for that I will mention below.

-- This next step is optional but helps stop the bananas from browning.
-Just lightly spray or rub some lime or lemon juice onto the bananas.
+3. This next step is optional but helps stop the bananas from browning.
+Lightly spray or rub some lime or lemon juice onto the bananas.

-- Seal the bag with as little air in it as possible.
-A vacuüm machine will work best if you have one.
+5. Seal the bag with as little air in it as possible.
+A vacuum machine will work best if you have one.
 Vacuum packing isn’t essential, but it will help reduce the amount of browning.

-- You can keep the bananas frozen for up to 6 months before the quality will start to degrade.
-Whenever you need some bananas for a smoothie just remove and blend them in your next tasty smoothie.
+7. You can keep the bananas frozen for up to 6 months before the quality will start to degrade.
+Whenever you need some bananas for a smoothie, just remove and blend them in your next tasty smoothie.

 I covered the basics above, but you can go one step further to freezing a banana correctly.